Types of Spinal Stenosis

 In addition to arthritis and spondylolisthesis, lumbar spinal stenosis, sometimes call spinal stenosis lumbar, may also be caused by tumors, infection or metabolic bone disorders associated with overgrowth of bone.
 Lumbar spinal stenosis is caused by the compression of nerve roots in the lower back and often manifests in symptoms such as tingling, numbness or pain that radiates from the lower back and down to the buttocks or legs.

 Delaying treatment for lumbar spinal stenosis will result in worsening symptoms and possible urinary incontinence or loss of normal bowel functioning.
-Although traditional treatments may reduce pain temporarily, lumbar spine surgery is typically recommended to more permanently eliminate .
+Although traditional treatments may reduce pain temporarily, surgery is typically recommended to more permanently eliminate .

 Thoracic spinal stenosis occurs in the middle portion of the spine caused by a narrowing of the spinal canal in the thoracic region of the back, often limiting a patient’s ability to move laterally or rotate.